Luigi's Mansion: Dark Moon: Gameplay

-Luigi's Mansion: Dark Moon is an action-adventure game in which the main player character is Luigi, who is sent by Professor E. Gadd to explore abandoned haunted mansions and capture hostile ghosts using the Poltergust 5000, a specialized vacuum cleaner.
-In the main single-player mode, the player explores five different mansions designed around a specific theme, such as an overgrown greenhouse and a clock factory built over an archaeological site, to retrieve the Dark Moon fragment hidden within.
+Luigi's Mansion: Dark Moon is a 3D action-adventure game in which the player controls Mario's brother Luigi, who is sent by Professor E. Gadd to explore abandoned haunted areas in the Evershade Valley and capture hostile ghosts using the Poltergust 5000, a specialized vacuum cleaner.
+In the main single-player mode, the player explores five different "mansions" in search of pieces of the Dark Moon, a crystal moon with the power to calm the ghosts of the valley, which has split shattered apart.
+Each location is designed around a specific theme, such as a wet and overgrown set of towers with a graveyard, a clock factory covered in sand, a mine filled with ice and a haunted museum.

-Exploration through a mansion is divided into multiple mission-based levels that focus on completing a number of objectives, such as retrieving an object, accessing a particular room, or defeating a stronger boss ghost.
+Exploration through an area is divided into multiple mission-based levels that focus on completing a number of objectives, such as retrieving an object, accessing a particular room, or defeating a stronger boss ghost.
 At the end of each mission, the player is scored based on various factors such as the treasures and ghosts collected.
 If Luigi takes too much damage from ghost attacks or environmental hazards and loses all his heart points, he will faint and the player must restart the mission.
 If the player finds and collects a golden bone, Luigi will be revived and continue the mission instead of starting over.
-The Nintendo 3DS touchscreen shows a mini-map of the mansion's layout, with locations of both locked and unlocked doors.
-The character Toad accompanies Luigi in certain missions.
-When the player obtains the Dark Moon fragment hidden in a mansion, they can progress to the next mansion.
+The Nintendo 3DS touchscreen shows a mini-map of the mansion's layout, with the main objective being highlighted with an exclamation mark.
+The character Toad accompanies can be found in certain missions, where Luigi has to escort Toad out of the mansion.
+At the end of each mansion, the player battles a "Possessor Ghost", a boss ghost that possesses objects, in order to get the Dark Moon piece inside of it.